hifly81/hirss/README.md

 Transform documents in RSS feeds for Java (hirss)
 =====================
-hirss allows to transform no rss documents/info in rss feeds
+hirss allows to transform no RSS documents/info in rss feeds

 Compile